tipichris/YAPCache/README.md

 _Interger.
 Default: 200._
 The maximum number of updates of each type (clicks and logs) to hold in the cache before writing out to the database.
 When the number of cached updates exceeds this value they will be written to the database, irrespective of how long they have been cached.
 However, they won't be written out if the load exceeds APC_CACHE_MAX_LOAD.
 A value of 0 means never write out on the basis of the number of cached updates.

+### APC_CACHE_MAX_CLICKS
+_Interger.
+Default: 30._
+The maximum number of clicks that will be stored for a single URL.
+If a single URL has had more than this number of clicks since the last time the click cache was written to the database then a write will be performed.
+However, no write will be done if the load exceeds APC_CACHE_MAX_LOAD.
+A value of 0 disables this test.

 ### APC_CACHE_API_USER
 _String.
 Default: empty string_
 The name of a user who is allowed to use the `flushcache` API call to force a write to the database.
 If set to false, the `flushcache` API call is disabled.
-If set to an empty string, and user may force a database write.
+If set to an empty string, any user may force a database write.

 ### APC_CACHE_STATS_SHUNT
 _Boolean.
 Default: false._